 Over the span of the next months, you should have a strong understanding of your company’s offerings and how to penetrate new areas with existing accounts and grow your business.
 Perhaps most importantly, however, as a channel manager, is your ability to onboard, train, and retain new reps.
 In other words, you should have a clear understanding of how to empower your partners.

 These days, technology has the ability to better engagement and organization—no matter how long you’ve been at your company.
 New managers learning the ropes especially can benefit from a partner sales portal.
-From training new channel partners to tracking their success, these platforms will increase collaboration across your channel and improve sales efficacy, and help you stay organized as you gain confidence in your new channel manager role.
+From training new channel partners to tracking their success, these platforms will increase collaboration across your channel, improve sales efficacy, and help you stay organized as you gain confidence in your new channel manager role.